RAF Wattisham

 Royal Air Force Wattisham or more simply RAF Wattisham was, between 1939 and 1993, the name of a Royal Air Force station located in East Anglia just outside the village of Wattisham, south of Stowmarket in Suffolk, England.
-During the Cold War it was a major front-line air force base, operating Quick Reaction Alert (South), before closing as an Royal Air Force station in 1993.
+During the Cold War it was a major front-line air force base, operating Quick Reaction Alert (South), before closing as a Royal Air Force station in 1993.
 Since 1993 it has been operated by the British Army as Wattisham Flying Station.

 History

 Royal Air Force use

 RAF Wattisham opened on 5 April 1939 as a medium bomber station, the squadrons there being equipped with Bristol Blenheim bombers.
 Part of No. 2 Group, No. 107 Squadron and No. 110 Squadron were stationed there on the outbreak of war as No. 83 Wing.
 On 4 September 1939, just 29 hours after the declaration of war, bombers from Wattisham took off on the first attack of the war, against enemy shipping in Wilhelmshaven harbour.

 In September 1942, the base was handed over to the United States Army Air Forces (USAAF).